Constraints on the presence of platinum and gold in the spectra of the kilonova AT2017gfo: Nebular phase

 where $N_{\textrm{\textsc{u}}}$ is the number of atoms or ions in the excited state, $N_{\textrm{\textsc{t}}}$ is the total number of atoms or ions, $g_{\textrm{\textsc{u}}}$ is the statistical weight of the upper level, $Z$ is the LTE partition function, $E_{\textrm{\textsc{u}}}$ is the energy of the upper level, $k_{\textrm{\textsc{b}}}$ is the Boltzmann constant, and $T$ is the temperature.

-We calculate $g_{\textrm{\textsc{u}}}$ from the J values in the atomic data.
 With the estimates for $N_{\textrm{\textsc{u}}}$, and the Einstein \Aval\ from the atomic data, we are able to calculate the total line luminosity arising from each transition, for temperatures $T \in [2000, 3500, 5000]$\,K, assuming optically thin emission:

+In order to test the accuracy of our LTE assumption on the level populations, we obtained collision strength information for the lowest 5 levels of \AuI\ (see the upcoming companion paper, McCann et al. in prep).
+With this, we were able to calculate level populations, and compare them to our simple LTE estimates.
+We found that there was reasonable agreement (within a factor $\lesssim 3$), for electron densities on the order of $\sim 5 \times 10^8$\,cm$^{-3}$.

 The strongest transitions of Pt\I, \II, \III\ and Au\I, \II, \III\ in the framework of the simple LTE approximation (at a temperature of 3500\,K) are listed in Tables \ref{tab:Pt_nebular_transitions} and \ref{tab:Au_nebular_transitions}.
 These tables only contain the strongest transitions from our analysis; i.e. only transitions that have $L_{\rm em} > 1$\,per cent of the strongest line luminosity in our analysis are included.
 As expected, electric dipole transitions do not appear in either table, as these have been deselected due to the radiative lifetime cut, leaving only forbidden lines.
 As in Table \ref{tab:TARDIS_models_strongest_lines}, the corresponding \Aval\ for the transitions from the NIST ASD are included, where available.
 Again, there is good agreement between these values, and the theoretically obtained values from \grasp, with values agreeing to within a factor $\lesssim 2$.
 The full atomic data information for the lower and upper levels of the transitions (electronic configuration, term, J, parity and energy) are provided in Tables \ref{tab:PtI_config}--\ref{tab:AuIII_config}.
 We note that $\tau_{\rm sob} << 1$ for all our calculated transitions, indicating that we are in an optically thin regime, as expected.